ak46652/ak46652.github.io/_pages/about.md

 ---
 layout: page
 title: About
-subtitle: I am a smart heading.
+subtitle: About Ayush.
 desc: About me.
 permalink: /about/
 ---

 <div class="pretty-links">

-<div class="lead lead-about">Some intro text that is eye catching and should put you reader at ease and confident in your skills.
+<div class="lead lead-about">About Me!!.
 </div>

 {::nomarkdown}